L'Exposée

 L’Exposée

-If science has no country nor gender,” as Joseph Henry quoted upon reading Eunice’s article, “the exploitation of life is intrinsically linked to the exploitation of humans.” as cited by Malcolm Ferdinand.
+If “Science has no country nor gender“, as Eunice’s colleague Joseph Henry began when presenting her article, “the exploitation of life is intrinsically linked to the exploitation of humans,” Dr. Malcom Ferdinand points out.

 With